dataiku/millenium-falcon-challenge/README.md

 - Travel from Tatooine to Dagobah, refuel on Dagobah
 - Travel from Dagobah to Hoth
 - Travel from Hoth to Endor

+## Final note
+There is absolutely no constraint on the technological stack that you might choose to achieve this, either in the backend or frontend.
+Choose whichever you think is best suited for the task.

+We are looking for high quality code: typically something that you would put into production and be proud of.

+Have fun!